INTRODUCTION

 ● Inflammation of the uterus or pelvic region can also lead to leukorrhea.

-● Sexually transmitted diseases like syphilis and gonorrhea can also lead to the onset
+● Sexually transmitted diseases like syphilis and gonorrhea can also lead to the onset of this condition.

-● Poor vaginal hygiene and lack of cleanliness, especially during menses, can lead to
+● Poor vaginal hygiene and lack of cleanliness, especially during menses, can lead to leukorrhea.

 ● A weakened immune system can also lead to the development of this condition